Optimising registration flow of a digital patient portal for holiday emergencies

 Design

-Since the design primarily focuses on optimisation, these were the most important adjustments in the process.
+Since the design primarily focused on optimisation, these were the most important adjustments in the process.

 Authentication

 I learned in alignment with development that biometric authentication only works after account registration.
-It still was relevant from there, but we didn’t resolve the SMS authentication issue.
-So I proposed to review whether email would be sufficient as well.
-Since I had seen this occur with competitors.
+It remained relevant from there, but didn’t resolve the SMS authentication issue.
+So I proposed to review whether email for 2FA was sufficient.
+I had seen this in competitor products.
 After aligning with legal and development we pursued this route.
-Which resulted in a refreshed login and registration flow.
-Simplified in steps, including better error state communication and guidance on setting up biometric verification.
+Which resulted in a refreshed registration and login flow containing simplified steps, better error state communication and guidance on setting up biometric authentication.

 Accessibility (WCAG)

 I revisited the entire activation email as well.
-Here, I focused on using B1 language as much as possible.
-Assuring the understandability of the information for all users.
+Focusing on using B1 language as much as possible.
+Improving understandability for all users.

 Simplification

-Other core adjustments included simplifying the experience as much as possible.
-For example by pre-filling the users email when possible, dropping redundant onboarding screens and removing an overkill in snackbars that cover important content.
+Other core adjustments included simplifying the experience where possible.
+Pre-filling the users email, dropping redundant onboarding screens and removing an overkill in snackbars that cover important content.

 Validation

-The validation consisted of a Usability Test with former patients of Eurocross.
-I performed the prepared and conducted these tests myself.
-During the tests it was our priority to learn how users experienced the optimisations and whether they would use and understand the biometric verification.
+The validation consisted of a Usability Test with former patients.
+During the tests it was our priority to learn how users experienced the optimisations and whether they would use and understand the biometric authentication.

 - Define and align assumptions with stakeholders.